 Disaster Relief Units in South Carolina

 Children’s Response teams set up temporary child care centers following an emergency.
-By providing a safe and caring place for children 7 and younger, these teams help kids move toward recovery after the trauma of a natural disaster.
+By providing a safe and caring place for children 7 and younger, these teams help kids move toward recovery after the trauma of a disaster.

-Mobile trailers with individual shower stalls, dressing areas, and water heaters provide clean showers for the victims as well as volunteers aiding in the disaster response.
-Similarly, laundry units clean clothes for disaster victims as well as those working in the disaster area.
+Mobile trailers with individual shower stalls, dressing areas, and water heaters provide clean showers for the survivors as well as volunteers aiding in the disaster response.
+Similarly, laundry units wash and dry clothes for disaster survivors as well as those working in the disaster area.

-This team assesses the damage from hurricanes, tornadoes, ice storms, and floods.
-Using forms developed by disaster responders, they help prioritize jobs.
-They are often the ones to connect with homeowners after a disaster.
+These volunteers assess the damage to homes from hurricanes, tornadoes, ice storms, and floods.
+Assessors gather information and help to prioritize jobs.
+They are often the first ones to connect with homeowners after a disaster.

-After a major fire, this team helps homeowners remove ash and debris and recover personal belongings.
+After a major fire, these teams help homeowners remove ash and debris and recover personal belongings.

-This recovery team removes trees, limbs, and brush from driveways, roofs, and yards.
-This team includes people who know how to use chainsaws, as well as those who can pick up and pile the debris.
+These recovery teams remove trees, limbs, and brush from driveways, roofs, and yards.
+The teams include people who know how to use chainsaws, as well as those who can pick up and pile the debris.

 Mass Feeding teams use mobile kitchen units to prepare and serve food for residents who don’t have electricity to cook at home, for shelter residents.
 Fixed Kitchen Feeding teams use a church kitchen to provide meals for volunteer teams staying at the Disaster Recovery Center (command post).

-Flood recovery teams help homeowners remove water-damaged flooring, carpet, and sheetrock so they dry out and sanitize the home to prevent growth of mold and mildew.
+Flood recovery teams remove water-damaged flooring, carpet, and sheetrock for homeowners, to dry out and sanitize the home to prevent growth of mold and mildew.

 Rebuilding what was lost requires a variety of skill sets and a flexible team.
-Rebuild teams help with construction tasks — replacing floors, walls, roofs, electrical, and plumbing.
+Rebuild teams help with construction tasks — replacing floors, walls, and roofs.

 Contact the Disaster Relief Team